-In 2017, the REIT advanced a further \$18.2 million for a total \$25.9 million commitment with respect to a property acquisition and redevelopment loan to a company 80%-owned by Inovalis SA, related to an office property development in Rueil, France.
+In 2017, the REIT advanced \$18.2 million for a total \$25.9 million commitment with respect to a property acquisition and redevelopment loan to a company 80%-owned by Inovalis SA (the "Rueil Development Loan").
+The Rueil Development Loan relates to an office property development in Rueil, France, in the Paris western periphery and bears interest at an annual rate of 8.50%., Upon the eventual sale of the Rueil property to a third party, 20% of the profit will accrue the REIT.